Abobo's Big Adventure: Development

 Development on the game was started in 2002 by I-Mockery founder Roger Barr, who intended it to be his first full-length flash-based game and to feature his favorite NES character, Abobo.
 Working with a programmer nicknamed "Bane", they put together several early levels.
 However the game was delayed by various side projects, including a game with a similar concept named "Domo-Kun's Angry Smashfest".
-He later returned to the game with the help of developers Nick Pasto of PestoForce and "Pox" of The Pox Box, and after mapping out the storyline decided to start the project over from scratch in 2006 due to dissatisfaction with the early work, and the feel that the original programming strayed too far from the feel of an actual NES.
+He later returned to the game with the help of developers Nick Pasto of PestoForce/BoMToons and "Pox" of The Pox Box, and after mapping out the storyline decided to start the project over from scratch in 2006 due to dissatisfaction with the early work, and the feel that the original programming strayed too far from the feel of an actual NES.

 Level development was done by playing NES titles and taking notes on which characters they wished to include and where.
 Rather than have each level feature just one group of enemies from the same game, they would instead act as a tribute to the system as a whole and feature a variety of them.
 During the course of development, smaller projects were also done in order to keep themselves motivated and meet financial obligations.
-By 2009, the first three levels of the game were completed and revealed at the San Diego Comic-Con, playable with a NES controller as originally intended.
+By 2009, the first three levels of the game were completed and revealed at San Diego Comic-Con, playable with a NES controller as originally intended.
 With the game well-received, they resumed work, using feedback from the test to fix bugs and issues, and in 2010 presented the game at the following Comic-con in a free-to-play arcade cabinet, with artwork made by Jeff Bandelin of Newgrounds.

 Though the game was delayed heavily in 2011, they intended to release it at the end of December.
 In September of that year, Barr took the game with him on a comedy tour he was invited to attend with Keith Apicary, showcasing it at various arcades and game shops.
 An official trailer followed shortly after, and in response to numerous donations they had received, they began work on a smaller game called "Aboboy's Small Adventure" for anyone who donated, though it pushed the release date for the completed project further.
 On January 11, 2012 the game was released on Newgrounds.com, with an added tutorial explaining how to play the game with a NES controller.
 A downloadable version of the game has also been released, while the team plans to continue to showcase the arcade cabinet at various conventions.